p4k03n4t0r/protocols-in-python/README.md

-# Layerz
+# Protocols in Python

-Just a playground of clients/servers for different protocols and layers
+Implementations of different protocols in Python.
+So far it contains:

+- DNS server
+- (Secure) Websocket client & server
+- HTTPS client